The Ancient ‘Tu B’Av’ Custom

 Sound Advice for Singles

 This carries a bit of advice for single men: Often, girls who are actually quite pretty, appear to be unattractive.
 This, however, is simply the result of the man’s level of maturity.
 God created humans such that they enter the world as infants, and grow and develop until old age.
 Each stage in life has its own purpose.
 At the age of twenty, the desire to marry is very strong: “Twenty is the age for chasing” (Avot 5:18).
-At that stage in life the heart is full of enthusiasm and courage.
-A young man sees all that is good in his prospective match, and is ready to leap happily into married life.
+At that stage in life, the heart is full of enthusiasm and courage.
+A young man sees all that is good in his prospective match and is ready to leap happily into married life.
 This period is followed by a more restrained stage of life, whose purpose is to build and prepare the next stage.
 If an older, single man expects to be swept away by youthful enthusiasm while dating, he is usually disappointed.
 Yet, instead of attributing this to his age, he finds fault in the woman.
 He might admit that she is pleasant and smart, however – he disappointedly explains to his close friends – she is not pretty enough, or exciting.
 Such bachelors should know: If you sense a woman is pleasant and smart and you enjoy her company, but the only problem is the element of excitement is missing, “choose your mate for the sake of Heaven.”
 Don’t worry.
 If you invest energy in your relationship, and “decorate her with gold,” you can be sure that you will be blessed with true love.
-The enthusiasm which accompanies falling in love, is actually meant to help a person take the monumental leap of entering into the covenant of marriage.
+The enthusiasm which accompanies falling in love is actually meant to help a person take the monumental leap of entering into the covenant of marriage.
 Such emotion, however, does not guarantee a happy marriage.
 Good character traits and shared goals are much more important.
-A genuine, mature, and deep loving relationship, reaching the inner layers of the soul, is dependent upon these features.
+A genuine, mature, and deeply loving relationship, reaching the inner layers of the soul, is dependent upon these features.